 The winner of the Architecture category will receive a R50 000 cash prize.
 Runners-up will receive a R15 000 cash prize.
 Finalists are guaranteed an exhibit of their work and online profiling of them and their projects.
-Please note that you won't be able to enter this category online.
+Please note that you won't be able to enter this category online, and that the 30 November submission deadline is not applicable to the Architecture category.
 Your university's Department of Architecture will need to submit all entry registrations to the University of Pretoria.
 Please read the "Rules & Entry Criteria" for more.

 The Architectural Design Competition seeks to recognise and award the best undergraduate final year student in Architectural Design in South Africa, Zimbabwe, Namibia, Botswana and Mozambique for entries using the medium of concrete.

 The 2019 Architectural Design Category brief provided by the University of Pretoria’s Department of Architecture can be viewed in the Rules & Entry criteria section.
 This includes information on submissions to the Architecture Department.

 All work entered into this category must be produced:

 For refugees and internal migrants alike, the ability to integrate goes hand-in-hand with the ability to imagine and build a brighter future.

 Migration is a complex and urgent spatial challenge.
 Migrant expert Doug Saunders suggests that unprecedented urbanisation patterns bear witness to an epic story of human movement, set in motion by the common search for a better life.
 Yet, architecture’s current response to migration often remains anachronistically constrained by classical nation-state ideas of ‘place’ and ‘identity’.
 This primitive view persists even though proper management of the burgeoning numbers of migrants, especially in Europe, is commonly regarded as one of the most rapidly growing global problems of the century.